MT-DU/progettoSo/README.md

 ## Technical Analysis threads version

 The threads version is based on global variables for communication between threads, taking advantage of shared memory; a common issue of shared memory synchronization is critical section management which is solved with mutexes in this project.
-All threads are initialized with pthreads_create and ptread_detach, in order to automatically free resources after they end their execution.
+All threads are initialized with pthreads_create and pthread_detach, in order to automatically free resources after they end their execution.

 Used functions/procedures:

-- **void mainGame** : it manages game start: create ally and enemy starships threads based on difficultyMode.numAliens variable; then all buffers, global and state variables are initialized.
+- **void mainGame** : it manages game start: create ally and enemy starships threads based on difficultyMode variable; then all buffers, global and state variables are initialized.
 After printing loop ends, all resources are deallocated and any running thread is terminated.
 - **void\* allyShipController** : it manages ally starship movements and firing bullets; during initialization a mutex is used to avoid memory consistency errors.
 When user presses the _space bar_ key, 2 threads are created and associated to bulletController function.
 Like process version, there are controls to avoid multiple bullets spawn.
 - **void\* bulletController** : it manages bullets movements; an argument is passed to this function to access the _bullets_ buffer.
 Every coordinates update is managed by mutex lock and unlock.
 - **void\* enemyShipController** : this function is assigned to N thread (N is number of enemies).
 The argument idNumberT is an id used to access the right buffer cell.
 Like the ally function, a mutex is used to avoid memory consistency errors.
 The movement pattern is the same as process version but updated inside a mutex lock unlock section.
 When _rand()%10_ is equal to 0 and there aren't any existing bombs with same idNumberT, a thread is created and associate to bombController.